Concert Under the Stars featuring The John Jorgenson Quintet

 Join us for an incredibly fun evening during our annual springtime Concert Under the Stars, featuring the Gypsy Jazz sounds of The John Jorgenson Quintet with special guests Ashley Liberty & Daniel Strange.

-The Blue Palmetto Cafe will stay open until 7 p.m.
+For food sales, the Blue Palmetto Cafe will stay open until 7 p.m.
+Beverages will be available to purchase on the concert lawn throughout the event.
 Pre-ordered boxed picnics are available by calling 863-676-1355.
 The Tower & Garden Gift Shop will remain open until after the concert is over (10:30 p.m.).

 About The John Jorgenson Quintet